Puppy mill: Conditions in puppy mills

 Due to the frequently poor breeding conditions in puppy mills, puppies bred there often suffer from health and/or social problems.
-Puppies raised in a cramped environment shared by many other dogs become poorly socialized to other dogs and to humans.
+Puppy mill dogs are usually housed in a small, wire cages similar to rabbit hutches and chicken coops.
+Puppies raised in these cramped environments shared by many other dogs become poorly socialized to other dogs and to humans.
 Dogs are then transported over long distances in poor conditions, sometimes resulting in animal stress and death.
 As the surviving mill dogs grow older, they are more prone to developing respiratory ailments and pneumonia, as well as hereditary defects such as hip dysplasia.
 In addition, mill dogs are more prone to having problems with their temperament due to lack of socialization, enrichment, and positive human contact.
 Puppies from mills are usually sold as purebred dogs in an attempt to attract the higher prices associated with purebreds.
 However, due to the indiscriminate breeding practices of puppy mills, the dog may not actually be a purebred puppy.
 A high population of puppies from mills are inbred due to uncontrolled breeding.
 The vast majority of puppy mill animals are sold to pet stores by "dealers" or "brokers".
 Some puppies are sold by dealers masquerading as authentic breeders.